josmar-crwdstffng/angular/aio/content/guide/lightweight-injection-tokens.md

 The Angular style guide suggests that you name components using the "Component" suffix.
 The example "LibHeaderComponent" follows this convention.

-To maintain the relationship between the component and its token while still distinguishing between them, the recommended style is to use the component base name with the suffix "`Token`" to name your lightweight injection tokens: "`LibHeaderToken`".
+To maintain the relationship between the component and the associated token while still distinguishing between them, the recommended style is to use the component base name with the suffix "`Token`" to name your lightweight injection tokens: "`LibHeaderToken`".

 <!-- links -->